SteveJayH/busyman/README.md

 Aren't you making several machine learning models??? (for several tasks... for projects, researchs or just for fun!) :runner: **Busyman** helps you to manage your projects in real-time.

-Start projects and :runner: **Busyman** will keep an eyes on them!
+Start projects and :runner: **Busyman** will keep an eyes on them...
 Take a rest!